Gorilla Families In Uganda

 1. Kyaguriro family

-Consisting of 15 members and was once led by Zeus and the Rukina who chased away Zeus, he later died in 2015.
-Rukina was 31 years old when he died and was succeeded by Rukara who is the current leader.
+It consists of 15 members and was once led by Zeus and the Rukina, who chased away Zeus.
+Zeus later died in 2015.
+Rukina was 31 years old when he died and was succeeded by Rukara, the current leader.
 This group has been part of various research.

 1. Mukiza gorilla group

-It is another newly added group in the Ruhija sector, this group broke away from the Kyaguriro family after the death of Rukina when he was still alive.
-Mukina was a silverback within his family but always opposed him, when he currently died, Mukina thought he could take over but it wasn’t the case as he was attacked by a silverback from the outside called Rukara took over forcing him to break away and form his own family.
+It is another newly added group in the Ruhija sector; this group broke away from the Kyaguriro family after the death of Rukina, when he was still alive.
+Mukina was a silverback within his family, but he always opposed him.
+When he died, Mukina thought he could take over.
+Still, it wasn’t the case, as he was attacked by a silverback from the outside, Rukara, who took over, forcing him to break away and form his own family.

 1. Oruzogo gorilla group

-Consisting of 25 members, it was created in 2011 and has since been led by Tibirikwata, an old gorilla in Bwindi’s impenetrable national park.
-The family has constantly grown ever since 2011 and in 2013 it welcomed twins which is a rare case among these primates.
+It was created in 2011 and has 25 members.
+It has since been led by Tibirikwata, an old gorilla in Bwindi’s impenetrable national park.
+The family has grown constantly since 2011, and in 2013, it welcomed twins, which is a rare case among these primates.

 1. Bitukura gorilla family

-This family took the shortest time to complete the habituation process; it is a peaceful family that shares a special bond with the Kaguriro family.
+This family completed the habituation process in the shortest time.
+It is a peaceful family with a special bond with the Kaguriro family.

-It has 4 silverbacks and is surprisingly led by the second youngest one called Ndahura who succeeded Karumanzi an old silverback who could no longer lead the group.
+It has four silverbacks and is surprisingly led by the second youngest one, Ndahura, who succeeded Karumanzi, an old silverback who could no longer lead the group.

 GORILLA FAMILIES IN NKURINGO SECTOR